josyulakp/3d-foundation-policy/README.md

   accelerate launch droid_policy_learning/robomimic/scripts/train.py --config <config path> --ckpt <ckpt_path>
   ```

-  If you want to finetune on our pretrained model, just download the checkpoint and specify the `ckpt` argument.
+  If you want to finetune on our pre-trained model, just download the checkpoint and specify the `ckpt` argument.

-### 4. Evaluation
+### 5. Evaluation
 - To evaluate a policy on a robot, you can just run:
   ```bash
   cat <your_language_instruction> > ./eval_params/lang_command.txt